-Analogy, Babysitting, be a Good Samaritan, Be Rich, Book of Proverbs, Christ, Christian, famous parable, God, Good Samaritan Sunday, Gospel of Matthew, Holy Spirit, Jesus, Parable of the Good Samaritan,
+Analogy, Babysitting, be a Good Samaritan, Be Rich, Book of Proverbs, Christ, Christian, famous parable, God, Good Samaritan Sunday, Gospel of Matthew, health problems, Holy Spirit, Jesus, Parable of the Good Samaritan,

 When was the last time you were a Good Samaritan to someone?